From choo-choo to woo-hoo (as you zip along in-air obstacles), this North Georgia destination promises a family vacation to remember

-Later in the day, rent a pontoon or other style of boat at Capt’n Joe’s Lake Adventures on Lake Blue Ridge and explore or fish Lake Blue Ridge.
+Later in the day, rent a pontoon, stand-up paddleboard, kayak or canoe at Lake Blue Ridge Marina or charter a boat through Capt’n Joe’s Lake Adventures on Lake Blue Ridge and explore or fish Lake Blue Ridge.

-For dinner, try Blue Jeans Blue Ridge (11 Mountain Street C)where you’ll find everything you need for a family-pleasing feast, including hand-tossed pizzas, fresh, daily-made pastas, salads and more.
+For dinner, try Blue Jeans Blue Ridge where you’ll find everything you need for a family-pleasing feast, including hand-tossed pizzas, fresh, daily-made pastas, salads and more.